 Note: Alternatives to pre-approved courses require approval from the Program Director.

-- To request funds please include a budget for all expenses (see above) and course details.
-Email this request to email@example.com.
-Your request must include details for a field-based course, including the title of the course, number of credits (must be a minimum of 3), and a link to additional course details (name of the instructor, location, and timeframe for travel).
+- Your request must include details for a field-based course, including the title of the course, number of credits (must be a minimum of 3), and a link to additional course details (name of the instructor, location, and timeframe for travel).

-- Complete the following form within 30 days of completing your field-based course: Graham Undergraduate Scholars - Field-based Experience Form
+- Complete the Field-based form within 30 days of finishing your field-based course: Graham Undergraduate Scholars - Field-based Experience Form

 Supplemental Studies Program